MakeItBack/Learning-Tracker/README.md

 |Heroku           | :large_blue_diamond: | :large_blue_diamond: |                      |

 ## Credits
-Big thanks to [Syknapse](https://github.com/Syknapse) for the idea for this [tracker](https://github.com/Syknapse/My-Learning-Tracker-first-ten-months) and [bmorelli25](https://github.com/bmorelli25) for his massive and awesome resourse [Become a Full Stack Developer](https://github.com/bmorelli25/Become-A-Full-Stack-Web-Developer)
+Big thanks to [Syknapse](https://github.com/Syknapse) for the idea for this [tracker](https://github.com/Syknapse/My-Learning-Tracker-first-ten-months) and [bmorelli25](https://github.com/bmorelli25) for his massive and awesome resourse [Become a Full Stack Developer](https://github.com/bmorelli25/Become-A-Full-Stack-Web-Developer).

+**Feel free to clone or adapt any parts of this doc that you find useful**